Approved

 Attachment D - Sample progress report attachment.

-4.8.
-Using the Dispatch Incident Check List, see Attachment C, at 8 to 10 minutes into the
+Dispatch Incident Check List), at 8 to 10 minutes into the emergency, Kent shall

-emergency, Kent shall contact 1st Due District apparatus responding or the Incident
+contact 1st Due District apparatus responding or the Incident Commander they are __

-Attachment E), ask it the need state or county roads for road closures and ask if they need
+Cover Up Policy), ask if they need state or county roads for road closures and ask if they

-MSP or County Sheriff’s Department.
-At 20 minutes from first unit arrival, Kent shall
+need MSP or County Sheriff’s Department.
+At 20-minutes from first unit arrival, Kent

-contact the Incident Commander and advise them they are 20 minutes for the first unit
+shall contact the Incident Commander and advise them they are 20 minutes for the first

-arrival and its time for the first 20-minute PAR Check
+unit arrival and it’s time for the first 20-minute PAR Check

 4.9.
 Accountability – The definition per our current operating policy is that Level 1 is that the